silverstripe/silverstripe-documentconverter/README.md

 ## Overview

-The module adds functionality to import OpenOffice-compatible files (doc, docx, etc) into Silverstripe pages and content.
+The module adds functionality to import .docx files into Silverstripe pages and content.

 ## Installation